dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/CI_CD/ContinuousDelivery.md

 In order not to hard code the connection string in the GitHub Actions, we can use GitHub Secrets:
 > Settings -> Secrets -> Actions -> New Secret

+For instance, we store there "Publish profile" from Azure web app

 Then, we cant see the secrets.
 We can only override them or remove them.

 We can use the secrets like a variable.
 Therefore, (for secret named "CUSTOM_PUBLISH_PROFILE_DEV"):